moxie-lean/generators/README.md

 ### yo moxie-lean

-> This is the main command that is triggered when we ran `yo moxie-lean` on the console.
+> This is the main command.

 ### yo moxie-lean:new-wp

-> This generator creates a new WordPress project, including root level config and Lean plugin.
+> This generator creates a new WordPress project, including root level config and [Lean plugin](https://github.com/moxie-lean/wp-plugin).

 **Command**